restatedev/examples/README.md

 # Restate examples

-A collection of examples that illustrate how Restate code looks and feels.
+A collection of examples that illustrate how to use Restate to solve common application challenges.

 * **[Use Cases and Patterns](patterns-use-cases):** Small specific use cases, like webhooks, workflows, asynchronous task queuing.